spacepy/spacepy/Doc/source/install.rst

 only on Windows), otherwise it will attempt to compile.
 It will also install most dependencies.

+Depending on your Python environment, you may need to explicitly specify Python 3 throughout these commands, e.g. ``pip3`` instead of ``pip``.

 If you are familiar with installing Python packages, have particular preferences for managing an installation, or if the above doesn't work, refer to platform-specific instructions and the details